jnotar/jnotar.github.io/teaching.md

 **Teaching Associate, Teaching Assistant** Department of Ecology and Evolutionary Biology, Department of Integrative Biology and Physiology, UCLA (2012-16)

 ### Awards
-Schechtman Teaching Award for Outstanding Merit in Instruction and Service, Department of Ecology and Evolutionary Biology, UCLA
+- *Schechtman Teaching Award* for Outstanding Merit in Instruction and Service, Department of Ecology and Evolutionary Biology, UCLA (2015)

 ### Courses: